scoliann/HackingHotwire/README.md

 This project decodes which specific hotels are on sale on Hotwire, and organizes the results in a pdf.

 ## Results
-See below pages of a final report with decoded hotel listings, links, etc:
+See below pages of a [final report](https://github.com/scoliann/HackingHotwire/blob/master/reports/vacation_to_LA_(2024.06.29_to_2024.06.30).pdf) with decoded hotel listings, links, etc:

 <!-- Final Report -->
 <p align="center">